gmc-code/PC-Python/docs/turtle/turtle_regular_polygons.rst

                 .. tab-item:: Q1

-                    Use the definition provided above to draw polyogns of 3, 4, 5,and 6 sides.
+                    Use the definition provided above to draw polygons of 3, 4, 5,and 6 sides.

                     .. code-block:: python